Dusk-0531/VoLTE-VoNR-5G/README.md

-# VoLTE Patch for Pixel 4/4XL
+# VoLTE Patch for Pixel

-This module is designed for China Mobile, China Telecom, and China Unicom users.

 ## How to use